-Bowen Therapy is a highly effective form of pain treatment and relief through a combination of acupressure and gentle fascia (muscle, ligament and tendon) massage and release.
+Bowen Therapy is a needle-free form of pain treatment and relief through a combination of acupressure and gentle fascia (muscle, ligament and tendon) massage and release.

 Bowen Therapy was developed by Tom Bowen in Geelong.
 Tom would treat up to 60 people a day in his clinic, such was the effectiveness of his method of treating pain.
 Much of the technique is based on the use of acupuncture points – but with no need for acupuncture needles.